Ashley Stewart: Reinvention in the 2000s

-Rhee was recognized by the National Retail Federation's Foundation as a 2016 Power Player for his work in turning the company around and developing a core strategy based on kindness and loyalty.
-He was also awarded the Ernst & Young Entrepreneur Of The Year award in 2016 for his work with Ashley Stewart.
-Rhee has said that he seeks to manage the company 'like a hedge fund', with the level of mathematical analysis and operational discipline of a blue chip investment firm, while at the same time developing a kind, open, and egalitarian corporate culture.
+James Rhee, CEO at the time stated that he sought to manage the company 'like a hedge fund', with the level of mathematical analysis and operational discipline of a blue chip investment firm, while at the same time developing a kind, open, and egalitarian corporate culture.

-The company has also successfully moved into e-commerce, with e-commerce business accounting for approximately 40% of revenue as of 2016.
-They have also expanded internationally, and are now shipping to Canada, the Caribbean, and the UK.
+The company moved into e-commerce including shipping to Canada, the Caribbean, and the UK, with this accounting for approximately 40% of revenue by 2016.

 They opened their first new store since the bankruptcy in Newark, New Jersey, in April 2017.